Estelito Mendoza: Notable cases and private practice

-Known as "the lawyer of last resort", Estelito Mendoza has gained the reputation of defending high-profile controversial and unpopular clients.
+Known as "the lawyer of last resort", Mendoza gained the reputation of defending high-profile controversial and unpopular clients.
 He served as chief counsel for Joseph Estrada during his impeachment trial which culminated in the Second EDSA Revolution.
-He also served as counsel of Ferdinand Marcos, his wife Imelda Marcos, and cronies Lucio Tan, Roberto Ongpin, and Danding Cojuangco in various cases for sequestered wealth.
+He also served as counsel of Ferdinand Marcos, his wife Imelda, and cronies Lucio Tan, Roberto Ongpin, and Danding Cojuangco in various cases for sequestered wealth.
 Mendoza also advocated for 2004 presidential candidate Fernando Poe Jr. when the latter's citizenship was questioned before the Supreme Court of the Philippines.
 Mendoza successfully demonstrated that he was in fact a natural-born Filipino.
 Before the Supreme Court, Mendoza successfully defended former president Gloria Macapagal Arroyo in her case for plunder in the Philippine Charity Sweepstakes Office fund scam.
-Also, in the ruling allowing President Arroyo to appoint Renato Corona as Chief Justice, the Supreme Court used Mendoza's arguments in holding that the appointment was not covered by the prohibition on midnight appointments.
+Furthermore, in the ruling allowing President Arroyo to appoint Renato Corona as Chief Justice, the Supreme Court used Mendoza's arguments in holding that the appointment was not covered by the prohibition on midnight appointments.

 Mendoza also secured before the Supreme Court a bail grant for plunder defendant former senator Juan Ponce Enrile who was implicated in the multi-billion-peso pork barrel scam of Janet Lim-Napoles.
 In the anti-graft court Sandiganbayan, Mendoza got Senator Bong Revilla acquitted of plunder who was implicated in the same pork barrel scam.
 In the labor dispute involving Philippine Airlines (PAL) and the retrenchment of 5,000 of its employees, Mendoza represented PAL before the Supreme Court, winning the case for PAL.
 Mendoza also won as lawyer of the municipalities in League of Cities of the Philippines v.
 COMELEC involving the constitutionality of 16 cityhood bills.
 He also got Jaime Dichaves's plunder case dismissed by the anti-graft court Sandiganbayan.
 Dichaves was co-accused in former president Joseph Estrada's plunder case stemming from the 2001 Jose Velarde scandal.

-In corporate practice, Estelito Mendoza has been Non-Executive Director of Petron Corporation since January 8, 2009.
-He is likewise a member of the Board of Directors of San Miguel Corporation and Philippine National Bank (PNB).
+In corporate practice, Estelito Mendoza was Non-Executive Director of Petron Corporation since January 8, 2009.
+He was also a member of the Board of Directors of San Miguel Corporation and Philippine National Bank (PNB).
 He previously served as a Director of Meralco.
-He has now been engaged in the practice of law for more than 60 years, and presently under the firm name Estelito P. Mendoza and Associates.
+He was engaged in the practice of law for more than 60 years, and operated his own firm, Estelito P. Mendoza and Associates.

+Personal life and death

+Mendoza was married to Rosa Fernan Adams and had five children.

+Mendoza died on March 26, 2025, at the age of 95.